ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 top: true
 ---

-I’m looking for talented students with enthusiasm for fundamental/theoretical research in machine learning and/or artificial intelligence.
+I’m looking for talented students with enthusiasm for fundamental research in machine learning and/or artificial intelligence.

 - Overall
 	- I have a very high standard for research and require students to be able to conduct independent research with rigour.